Compositionally Safe Construction of Autonomous Driving Systems: Introduction

 The paper is structured as follows.
-Section~\ref{sec:approach} presents the overall approach including definition of basic concepts, the types of vistas and corresponding control policy principles.
-Section~\ref{sec:policies} provides control policies for three vista types and demonstrates their safety.
-Section~\ref{sec:correctness} shows the correctness of the method by proving compositionality of the policies for the different types of vistas.
+Section~\ref{sec:approach} presents the overall approach including definition of basic concepts, the types of driving configurations and corresponding control policy principles.
+Section~\ref{sec:policies} provides control policies for three driving configuration types and demonstrates their safety.
+Section~\ref{sec:correctness} shows the correctness of the method by proving compositionality of the policies for the different types of driving configurations.
 Section~\ref{sec:discussion} concludes by summarizing the main results obtained and discussing future developments with a view to their effective application.